cosmos/interchain-security/tests/e2e/README.md

 rather than just getting a non-matching state during the state check that happens after the action.

 ### Gas
-When submitting txs, generally either specify a large enough amount of gas manually, or use `--gas=auto` with a large `--gas-adjustment`.
+When submitting transactions, generally either specify a large enough amount of gas manually, or use `--gas=auto` with a large `--gas-adjustment`.
 You should avoid situations where transactions non-deterministically sometimes work and sometimes fail due to gas, as can happen with `--gas=auto` and no `--gas-adjustment`.